 Blowing Rock and the High Country are known for being outdoor destinations, so rainy days can stump folks looking for entertainment.
 But there’s still LOTS to do in the area!
-We’ve listed 45 links below as suggestions to enjoy a rainy day around here.
+We’ve listed over 40 links below as suggestions to enjoy a rainy day around here.

-First of all, if it’s a light passing rain, we suggest ignoring it!
+If it’s a light passing rain, you may consider ignoring it!
 Wear a rain-proof jacket and some water resistant shoes and enjoy the views on Blue Ridge Parkway, visit the attraction you planned to see, or take that hike.
-Truly, there is something magical about the Appalachian woodlands in rainy conditions in the summer.
-The mists hang low in the valleys, and new greens shimmer in the damp.
+Truly, there is something magical about the Appalachian woodlands in wet conditions.
+Mists hang low in the valleys, and new greens shimmer in the damp.
 If there is thunder and lightning, however, be sure to take cover indoors immediately.
-And heavy rains can quickly lead to flash flood conditions in the mountains, so head indoors for those, too.
+And heavy rains can quickly lead to flash flood conditions in the mountains, so head indoors for heavy rain, too.
 One of our fantastic local restaurants is always a great place for waiting out a storm!

-However, not all rain can be ignored and sometimes you need something to do while waiting it out, so here’s a list of indoor things for those rainy days!
+Since not all rain can be ignored and sometimes you need something to do while waiting it out, here’s that list of indoor things for those rainy days!
 Some can take up large blocks of the day, and others may be a quick stop while the clouds clear a bit more.

 –Parkway Craft Center– free crafting demonstrations on the porch in summer, plus a beautiful gallery on the lower floor.
 Free upstairs tours available on weekends May-October with reservations.
 Inside the historic mansion of Moses H. Cone, the “Denim King.”